Quality assurance for research

 Prerequisites also include the processes that ensure the appropriate recruitment and skills development of its employees and ensure that the correct information about the research conducted reaches students, employees, the general public and other identified stakeholders.

-The University's researchers have/will have access to advice on good research practice.
+The University's researchers have access to advice on good research practice via an Ethics committee.

 The University of Borås has joined and been approved to follow the European Union Researchers and Guidelines for the Recruitment of Researchers.